terminusdb/terminusdb/docs/CONTRIBUTING.md

 # How to contribute

-Thanks for taking the time to contribute to terminusdb-server!
+Thanks for taking the time to contribute to TerminusDB!

 ## Testing